Ferlow/black_FFXIVParserSkin/README.md

+# I am currently not able to continue development with this Parser skin due to time issues.
+If you're interested in helping continue with this then please contact me.

 # Ihm's FFXIV Parser Skin

 This is a skin for use with RainbowMage's ACT OverlayPlugin, for making your parses look a little more interesting.